-The EX Series is positioned as backup to disk (B2D) appliances.
-The ExaGrid system was originally designed as a Scale-Out NAS system but has since been optimized to be a backup to disk target.
+The ExaGrid EX Series was originally designed as a scale-out NAS system but has since been optimized to be a backup-to-disk target.
 Since the system presents a standard NFS or CIFS/SMB interface, it can also support other file-based applications, especially secondary storage workloads.

-Each appliance has a fixed amount of processing power and storage capacity, simplifying configuration decisions.
-There are nine different models starting with the EX3000 and growing to the EX63000E.
+Each EX Series appliance has a fixed amount of processing power and storage capacity, simplifying configuration decisions.
+At the same time, appliances may be mixed and matched into a single system, providing configuration flexibility (e.g., to support data growth).
 Any generation of any model can be intermixed in a single grid, up to the current limit of 32 nodes.
 By adding appliances to the grid, performance and capacity scale together.
 The ExaGrid system will automatically balance the data among the nodes when new ones are added to the grid.
+There are seven different models – the EX6, EX10, EX18, EX27, EX36, EX52 and the EX84.
+There are also six models available with encryption (denotated as “-SEC”).

 ExaGrid EX Series Product Brief Includes: